ahznn/Nasi/README.md

 # Nasi
 i did not make any of the app and customization.

+YASB bar is made by:
+darrenlingters3512 on YouTube.

+Rainmeter Widget is made by:
+Eldog-02 on DeviantArt

+pywal16 (color palette generator) is made by: eylles on GitHub

+winwal (pywal16 wrapper) is made by: scaryrawr on GitHub

 # Pre-Installation

 You will do MOST OF THE THINGS in `pwsh`, How do you do/open it?